-As Rippel’s president and CEO, Laura Landy steers the organization’s vision and strategic direction.
-She gathers the right people and leads them in creating and guiding groundbreaking initiatives like FORESIGHT and ReThink Health.
-Laura has continually expanded Rippel’s vision and mission step-by-step, inspired by J.S.
-Rippel’s own writings from over 60 years ago.
+Current Roles: As Rippel’s president and CEO, Laura steers the organization’s vision and strategic direction.
+She gathers the right people and leads them in creating and guiding groundbreaking initiatives like ReThink Health and FORESIGHT.
+Laura has continually expanded Rippel’s vision in pursuit of its mission step-by-step, inspired by its first president, Julius A. Rippel’s own writings from over 60 years ago.
 With her leadership, the foundation has shifted from being a small grantmaker bringing about micro-level impacts to pioneering the transformation of health and well-being across the nation.

 More About Laura: Laura is passionate about the impact of trends on work and life; she’s perpetually curious about how the world is changing, and how we can prepare for it.